-- and Reporting regarding the timeframe in which costs are eligible under the pre-agreement plan. - Grant Recipients that designate a Council of Governments (COGs) as the subrecipient to carry out an eligible activity, such as administration services, must award a subrecipient interlocal agreement before the provider conducts any work to prepare the TxCDBG application for TxCDBG grant funding. - If an administration or professional services contractor is preselected and a contract is entered into prior to grant award, the contract should include a statement which states that in the event TxCDBG funds are not awarded to the applicant, the contract shall be terminated by the applicant. - The cost of preparing a TxCDBG application is an ineligible cost and is not reimbursable.
+- Administration services and professional services paid solely with local or matching funds must use the TxCDBG process or a competitive procurement process found in local policies. - If procurement procedures are not performed correctly, fees for administration and/or professional services will not be eligible for reimbursement with grant funds or count towards community match funds. - If pre-qualified lists of persons, firms, or products are used for acquiring goods and services, the Grant Recipient must keep the list current and include enough qualified sources as to ensure open competition.4 - TxCDBG funds and matching funds may not be used to reimburse for services provided prior to the date of the TxCDBG Grant Agreement except for eligible pre-award costs and/or activities approved by TDA through the pre-agreement process, see Chapter 1 Administration and Reporting regarding the timeframe in which costs are eligible under the pre-agreement plan. - Grant Recipients that designate a Council of Governments (COGs) as the subrecipient to carry out an eligible activity, such as administration services, must award a subrecipient interlocal agreement before the provider conducts any work to prepare the TxCDBG application for TxCDBG grant funding. - If an administration or professional services contractor is preselected and a contract is entered into prior to grant award, the contract should include a statement that in the event TxCDBG funds are not awarded to the applicant, the contract shall be terminated by the applicant. - The cost of preparing a TxCDBG application is an ineligible cost and is not reimbursable.